mohd-arham-islam/Rental-Bikes-Demand-Prediction/README.md

 ## Model Deployment using Azure
 I have deployed the application on Azure Cloud using GitHub actions, which is a crucial aspect of a Continuous Deployment (CD) pipeline.
 Any changes made in the repository get automatically reflected in the web app.

+P.S.
+I've stopped the app to avoid getting charged.
+If you want to test the app, then please reach out to me at https://www.linkedin.com/in/mohd-arham-islam/

 By leveraging these insights, feature engineering techniques, and advanced regression models, this project offers a comprehensive solution for predicting bike rental demand, enhancing the overall user experience, and enabling more efficient resource allocation for rental bike providers.